-Small: Annual production of 6 million barrels of beer or less.
-Beer production is attributed to a brewer according to the rules of alternating proprietorships.
-Flavored malt beverages are not considered beer for purposes of this definition.
+Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
+Beer production is attributed to the rules of alternating proprietorships.

-Independent: Less than 25% of the craft brewery is owned or controlled (or equivalent economic interest) by an alcoholic beverage industry member who is not themselves a craft brewer.
+Independent: Less than 25 percent of the craft brewery is owned or controlled (or equivalent economic interest) by a beverage alcohol industry member that is not itself a craft brewer.

 The following are some concepts related to craft beer and craft brewers:

 - Craft brewers are small brewers.

 - The hallmark of craft beer and craft brewers is innovation.
 Craft brewers interpret historic styles with unique twists and develop new styles that have no precedent.

 - Craft beer is generally made with traditional ingredients like malted barley; interesting and sometimes non-traditional ingredients are often added for distinctiveness.

 - Craft brewers tend to be very involved in their communities through philanthropy, product donations, volunteerism, and sponsorship of events.